 Professor Juliana Restrepo Sanin swapped the forests and mountains of Colorado for the swamps and humidity of Florida when she came to Gainesville in the fall of 2019.
-After six months here at the University of Florida, we decided to check in on how her first semester went, what her plans for the future are, and how she spends her time when not in the classroom.
+We decided to check in on how her first year went, what her plans for the future are, and how she spends her time when not in the classroom.

 So, what first got you interested in pursuing a career in political science?